Strong decays of singly heavy baryons from a chiral effective theory of diquarks: Introduction

 Since the diquark is a colorful object, it cannot be observed directly in experiments.
 To investigate the features of diquarks with making up for this point, singly heavy baryons ($Qqq$) are useful.
 They are composed of one heavy (charm or bottom) quark ($Q=c, b$) and two light (up, down, or strange) quarks ($q=u, d, s$), so that the two light quarks ($qq$) may be described as the diquark inside these baryons \cite{Lichtenberg:1975ap, Lichtenberg:1982jp, Lichtenberg:1982nm, Fleck:1988vm, Ebert:1995fp, Ebert:2007nw, Kim:2011ut, Ebert:2011kk, Chen:2014nyo, Jido:2016yuv, Kumakawa:2017ffl, CETdiquark, scalar, Dmitrasinovic:2020wye, Kawakami:2020sxd, Suenaga:2021qri, Vdiquark, Suenaga:2022ajn}.

 Another important aspect of hadron spectroscopy is the chiral symmetry and its spontaneous symmetry breaking in the low-energy regime of QCD.
 In our previous works, an effective Lagrangian based on the chiral $SU(3)_R \times SU(3)_L$ symmetry for diquarks was constructed.
 In Refs.~\cite{CETdiquark, scalar}, the chiral effective model of scalar and pseudoscalar diquarks with spin $0$ is proposed and is employed to investigate the mass spectra of singly heavy baryons with the diquark--heavy-quark potential model.
 Here we derived the mass formulas for the diquarks and discovered the inverse mass hierarchy of diquark masses: The nonstrange pseudoscalar diquark becomes heavier than the singly strange pseudoscalar diquark [$M(ud, 0^-) > M(ds/su, 0^-)$] due to the $U(1)_A$ anomaly~\cite{tHooft:1976snw, tHooft:1986ooh}.
 Besides, in Ref.~\cite{Vdiquark}, we constructed the chiral effective model of vector and axial-vector diquarks with spin $1$ and updated our numerical results of the spectrum of singly heavy baryons with a renewal of potential models.
-We obtained the mass formula for the axial-vector diquarks [$M^2(uu/ud/dd, 1^+) + M^2(ss, 1^+) = 2M^2(ds/su, 1^+)$], which is a generalization of the Gell-Mann--Okubo mass formula \cite{gomass1, gomass2}.
+We obtained the mass formula for the axial-vector diquarks [$M^2(uu/ud/dd, 1^+) + M^2(ss, 1^+) = 2M^2(ds/su, 1^+)$], which is a generalization of the Gell-Mann--Okubo mass formula \cite{gomass1, gomass2}.\footnote{From the viewpoints of diquarks in a chiral framework, there are some other works.
+For light mesons, see Refs. \cite{Fariborz:2005gm, Giacosa:2006tf, Fariborz:2007ai}.
+For an application to light baryons, see Ref. \cite{Olbrich:2015gln}.}

 One of the characteristic points of these works is applying mass formulas of diquarks to the spectrum of singly heavy baryons.
 Here scalar and vector diquarks are considered independently and interactions between these diquarks are neglected because they are expected to be irrelevant to the diquark mass formulas.
 Instead of this, however, such an interaction plays the main role in strong decays of singly heavy baryons~\cite{Isgur:1991wq, Yan:1992gz, Cho:1992gg, Cho:1994vg, Rosner:1995yu, Albertus:2005zy, Cheng:2006dk, Zhong:2007gp, Yasui:2014cwa, Nagahiro, Chen:2016iyi, Can:2016ksz, Chen:2017sci, Wang:2017hej, Arifi:2017sac, Wang:2017kfr, Yao:2018jmc, Kawakami:2018olq, Lu:2018utx, Arifi:2018yhr, Wang:2018fjm, Arifi:2019lny, Kawakami:2019hpp, Cui:2019dzj, Nieves:2019nol, Wang:2019uaj, Yang:2019cvw, Lu:2019rtg, Chen:2020mpy, Azizi:2020tgh, Yang:2020zrh, Arifi:2020ezz, Yang:2020zjl, Azizi:2020azq, Arifi:2021orx, Arifi:2021wdf, Yang:2021lce, Gong:2021jkb, Kakadiya:2021jtv, Suenaga:2022ajn, Suh:2022ean, Garcia:2022zrf, Yanga:2022oog, Yu:2022ymb}.